 Stephen Fry was set to write an episode for season 2 but due to budget constraints the episode was pushed back to season 3.
 The script was eventually canceled as Fry didn't have the time to rewrite the script to accommodate changes such as Rose's replacement Martha.

-Richard Dawkins, who cameos as himself in Season 4's penultimate episode, is married to Lalla Ward, who had played one of the Doctor's previous companions, Romana, during Tom Baker's tenure and was also married to Tom Baker in the early 1980s.
+Richard Dawkins, who cameos as himself in Series 4's penultimate episode, is married to Lalla Ward, who had played one of the Doctor's previous companions, Romana, during Tom Baker's tenure and was also married to Tom Baker in the early 1980s.

 Michael Grade, an outspoken critic of the original series for many years and the former BBC One controller who incurred the wrath of many fans when he took it off the air in 1985 for 18 months, admitted that he was completely won over by this revival of the series, which he described as "a classy, popular triumph for people of all ages and all backgrounds - real value for money for our licence fee payers".